Login here with your Service Plan Number

 • Once you export data to QuickBooks, there is no intervention or communication between QuickBooks and ShoWorks (updates to data in one program will not update the other).
 Therefore you should only export your ShoWorks data once - at the end of your fair.

-• Before exporting, you must let ShoWorks write all checks (this doe not mean "printing" them, but rather letting ShoWorks create the records for the checks).
+• Before exporting, you must let ShoWorks write all checks (this does not mean "printing" them, but rather letting ShoWorks create the records for the checks).
 To do this in ShoWorks, select Tools>>Write Checks.

 Steps

-1. Run ShoWorks and select Office Button then Export, then Export Data to QuickBooks.
-(ShoWorks 2006 users choose File >>Export all to QuickBooks).
-ShoWorks will generate a text file called “ShoWorks QuickBooks.iif”.
+1. Run ShoWorks and select File then Export, then Export Data to QuickBooks.
+ShoWorks will generate a text file called "ShoWorks QuickBooks.iif".

 2. Make a backup copy of your QuickBooks file.